 - It's important that you arrive to class on time and are prepared to work on problem sets and to ask questions.
 This means you'll need to watch the video lectures and do the reading in advance of coming to class on PS days. - You may work independently and/or with a peer. - Prior to reading the text and viewing video lectures, I recommend that you study each module's "Overview," paying special attention to the learning objectives listed and also that you use these objectives to guide your reading and lecture viewing.
 I also suggest that you complete the "Comprehension Checks" provided in each topic module's "Video Lectures" space.
 By so doing, you will know the type of information you're expected to learn from reading and viewing and this will guide your learning efforts while in class.
 You may work together on problem sets if you choose. - Evaluation: credit/no credit.
 To receive credit, in-class attendance is required.
 You WILL NOT need to submit answers to problem sets.
 You WILL submit a brief response to the question given at the start of class (noted above).
 Responses should be your own and comprise an honest attempt to provide a complete and thoughtful answer to the question.
 Anything short of this may receive partial or no credit.
 If you arrive late, it's likely you will miss the "probe" question and will be unable to complete the work for credit. - Problem set review (PSR): On "PSR" days (see course schedule), you will complete a short exercise.
 We'll then go over the exercise as a group and you may ask questions. - Please arrive to class on time.
-If you arrive late, it will not be possible to give you extra time to complete the work - You may work independently and/or with a peer. - On PSR days 1-5 you'll have 30 minutes to complete the exercise.
-For the meetings 6-12 you'll have 45 minutes.
-Since these time limits map on to the amount of time you'll have for the Quests associated with each exercise, it will be a good way to assess where your at with the material prior to taking Quests.
+If you arrive late, it will not be possible to give you extra time to complete the work - You may work independently and/or with a peer. - On PSR days you'll have 30 minutes to complete the exercise.
+Time limits will help you prepare for the timed Quests associated with each exercise.
+Challenging yourself to complete the work in this time frame will be a good way to assess where your at with the material prior to taking Quests.
 It's okay if you're not able to complete the entire exercise in this time frame as we'll go over the exercise as a group and you may ask questions to clear up where you're running into any issues. - In preparation, I suggest arriving to class with your problem set (from the "PS" day) fully completed (you will not be required to turn your problem set answers in).
 I also suggest that you arrive having completed the "Comprehension Checks" for each topic.
 You will have the opportunity to ask questions. - Evaluation: credit/no credit.
 To receive credit, in-class attendance is required.
-You will not turn anything in.
-However, you are expected to be able to show me your work for each exercise should I need/ask to see it.
+You will submit your work using links provided.
 A record of your completed work will be a useful tool that you/we can refer to later, if need be.
-If I cannot see your work, it's unlikely that I'll be able to help you.
-To these ends, please acquire and use a specific notebook for PSR exercises.
-Your answers to each exercise should be dated (for easy reference) and comprise an honest attempt to provide complete and thoughtful answers.
+Your answers to each exercise should comprise an honest attempt to provide complete and thoughtful answers.